Membrane Roof Blisters: Causes, Prevention, and Repair

 While as a facility owner or manager, you may not have control over the installation process of your contractor.
-You can ensure that you hire the right contractor and talk to them about installing your roof to the manufacturer’s specifications.
+You can ensure you hire the right contractor and talk to them about installing your roof to the manufacturer’s specifications.

 Whether you have a new roof or your roof is a few years old, it’s important to have a maintenance contract with a local roofing contractor.
-A maintenance contract will ensure that your roof will regularly be inspected and any damage will be addressed before it causes major damage to your substrate or facility.
+A maintenance contract will ensure your roof will regularly be inspected and any damage will be addressed before it causes major damage to your substrate or facility.

 How to Fix Roof Blisters

 Generally speaking, roof blisters that contain air are still keeping water out of the substrate.
 Unless the roof blister falls under this list of characteristics (from roofingcontractor.com) you may be fine with leaving your blisters alone:

 - Loss of gravel, granules or another surfacing